caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 - Web Components offer the possibility of consistent interfaces across sites
   - They can help with accessibility
 - I think Web Components ultimately simplify things
-  - Trade off: individual compontents can be complex
+  - Trade off: individual components can be complex
 - REST services force us to middleware or Browser JavaScript
   - Is it reasonable to require JavaScript (or WASM)?
   - Is there a simpler abstraction?